devbird007/GO-crud-api-with-postgres-in-docker/README.md

 It takes in a user's `name` & `email address`, generates an `ID` and stores it in a database.

-Throughout the process, the data is encoded and decoded from struct to JSON whenever may be required.
+Throughout the process, the data is encoded and decoded from GO struct to JSON as required.

 Upon cloning this repository, you can run the project by typing the following command: